Is it time to quit your job?

 Lisa LaRue, MCareerDev, RCDP, MAC

-Career Coach, EMCC-Accredited Master Practitioner Coach and CDI-Registered Career Development Professional with more than 20 years’ experience helping achieve successful and fulfilling careers.
+Career & Executive Coach | Career Development Consultant | EMCC-Accredited Master Practitioner Coach (EIA) and Coach Supervisor (ESIA) and CDI-Registered Career Development Professional (RCDP) with over 20 years’ experience helping achieve successful and fulfilling careers.
+With a passion for human flourishing, Lisa is also a part-time doctoral researcher of flow, performance and wellbeing at work.

 Share: